edm-wang/TAWM/README.md

 <h1> Introduction </h1>
-This is the code for Time-Aware World Model, a model-agnostic and more efficient training method for world model.
-The model is built on top of TD-MPC2 world model architecture as the basis of the experiments.
+This is the code for Time-Aware World Model (TAWM), a model-agnostic and more efficient training method for world model.
+In this work, TAWM is built on top of TD-MPC2 world model architecture as the basis of the experiments.

+Since TAWM's core contribution is the time-aware training method, which is architecture-agnostic, it can be incorporated into any world model training pipeline, including but is not limited to TD-MPC2 and Dreamers.

 <h1> 1.
 Dependencies Installations </h1>